 Made of magnesium and coated with a non-stick surface these dies are actually heated up and with a combination of the heat and pressure the face of the vinyl (not backing sheet) is cut or burned away.

 Common Uses: Usually used for “kiss-cutting” (not cutting all the way through) vinyl sheets.
 This method is also used for vinyl cut lettering and graphics when the production run is not suitable for plotter cutting.

 Advantages: Cost effective at bulk quantities and intricate shapes are possible.
-This cut method also lends itself to better doming applications and it is easier to pick excess vinyl off of sheets on vinyl cut graphics.
+With this cut method it is also easier to pick excess vinyl off of sheets on vinyl cut decals.